Aryetis/Obenkyobo/Readme.md

 Here's what available currently
 - Hiragana/Katakana to Romanji MCQ
-- Romanji -> Hiragana/Katakana MCQ
+- Romanji to Hiragana/Katakana MCQ
 - editable MCQ Hiragana/Katakana entry pool to learn at your own pace
 - weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
 - Multiple fonts and fonts settings